diversworld/contao-calendar-editor/README.md

-> Updated version for contao 4.13 based on https://github.com/Diversworld/Contao-CalendarEditor
+> Updated version for contao 4.13 based on https://github.com/Diversworld/Contao-Calendar-Editor

-# Contao-CalendarEditor
+# Contao-Calendar-Editor

 This is a revision of the module for Contao 3.
 Essentially, everything should run as it did in Contao 3.
 The only change is the direct integration of the extension "CalendarField", which allows the use of a jQuery calendar for date fields.